Michal-Atlas/DawnStorm/Bestiary/index.md

 The Tylluan are to owls what the keinfolk are to lions.

+## Titans

+### Aegir

+### Gaya

+### Sekhmet

+### Leviathans

-## Leviathans
+## Plants

 ## Reptiles

 ### Basilisk

 A Basilisk is a solitary eight legged reptile-like creature.
-At first it walks on all eight, later in live however, when its body is strong enough to support this development, it's head and front limbs move upwards and elongate, eventually creating an upright upper body.
+At first it walks on all eight, later in life however, when its body is strong enough to support this development, it's head and front limbs move upwards and elongate, eventually creating an upright upper body.

 **Growth Cycle**
 The most magnificent property of the Basilisk is its growth cycle.